Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Triangular Topology/readme.md

 Information Related to Experiments :

   > Experiment is ran for simulationTime = 28 seconds.

-  > There are 3 nodes on each dumbell
+  > There are 3 nodes on each BSS.

   > 802.11b is used as the WIFI STANDARD for the experiment ( which is the default ).